bonham000/everyday-luck-app/README.md

 ## Technical Aspects

-The app is built with React Native/TypeScript and Expo and powered by a backend built in Rust and deployed on Google Cloud Run.
+The app is built with React Native/TypeScript and Expo and powered by a backend built in Rust and deployed on the serverless Google Cloud Run platform.
 There are also a few other supporting resources:

 * [**Dragon Backend:**](https://github.com/bonham000/dragon) Basic CRUD user APIs with a SQL database.
 * [**NodeJS Pinyin Translation Service:**](https://github.com/bonham000/pinyin-conversion-service) A service for returning pinyin romanizations for translations.